How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "I do not pray that You should take them out of the world, but that You should keep them from the evil one.
 They are not of the world, just as I am not of the world."
 (John 17:15-16)

 If your life has this effect on people then you know why.
 If it does not, then I would start off by examining my salvation experience.
-Was it genuine or did you just mouth words with someone?
+Was it genuine or did you just repeat someone's wordsmouth words as they prayed thinking they were guiding someone sincere?
 Did you approach God with the willingness to throw all your life into His hands?
-Or, did you think to give God a try with half-hearted humility?
-We will go over at the end of this article how to ask Jesus into your heart.
-Check and see if that is how salvation happened for you.
-If it did not, please consider receiving Christ today.
+Or, did you think to give God "a try" with half-hearted humility?
+We will go over at the end of this article, how to ask Jesus into your heart.
+Check and see if that is how salvation happened in your case.
+If it was not sincere, please consider receiving Christ today.
 He only allows genuine believers into heaven.

 "Beloved let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love.
 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.
 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins."
 (1John 4:7-11)